klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 A new operator is shown in the example above, the tilde operator `~T` specifies the underlying type of `T`.
 Sounds confusing but is actually pretty simple, in Go one often defines type alias, e.g. `type MyEnum string` and if a function only accepts `[T string]` then it could not be instantiated with an argument of type `MyEnum` even though the argument is a string.
 But `[T ~string]` on the other hand will happily accept any type whose underlying type is string, making the generic function much more useful.

 For some functions there is no need to restrict the set of type at all and in such cases you can use `[T interface{}]`, or even better, use `any` instead of `interface{}`.
-An example of such a function with great "general" use is the following one that returns a pointer to any type:
+An example of such a function with great "general" use is the following one that returns a pointer to any type[^3]:

 ```go
 func PointerOf[T any](t T) *T {